 - Published research (barring other publication restrictions)

-- UMID numbers
+- UMID numbers not associated with names

 - Unpublished research data (at the discretion of the researcher)